 - The Bolognese is not recognized by the AKC but the day may not be far away when it will be.

-Where to find a Bolognese dog for sale
+Where to find a Bolognese dog

 The American Bolognese Club is the best place to find reputed breeders of this breed.
 When it comes to getting a pet dog, always remember – choose a responsible breeder, choose to adopt instead of buying, and choose to spay or neuter your pet.
 These days, unethical and irresponsible breeding has led to proliferation of dogs and many of them end up in rescue shelters or dog pounds.
 Do visit a shelter to see if you can find a Bolognese rescue.
 An advantage of adopting a rescue is that their price is a lot less compared to what you’d pay a breeder.
 Also, older Bolognese rescue dogs are likely to be house trained.
 On the downside, rescue dogs could have anxiety issues and it may be harder to teach an older dog new rules and tricks.